-Organizer adds a new subcategory level to the properties dialog box when you have added a column or a property to the rule box.
+Organizer adds a new subcategory level to the properties dialog when you have added a column or a property to the rule box.

 - 4. If you want the category to have the new subcategory level, add columns or properties to the rule boxes on the new subcategory level. - 5.
-Select the Do not delete empty automated subcategories check box to keep all subcategories at synchronization.

-If you do not select the check box and change the model so that some, or all of the subcategories do not contain any objects, the empty subcategories are deleted when you synchronize the root category or the whole Organizer.

-- 6. Click Modify. - TIP You can manually add categories and subcategories to automated categories.
+Select the Do not delete empty automated subcategories checkbox to keep all subcategories at synchronization. - If you do not select the checkbox and change the model so that some, or all of the subcategories do not contain any objects, the empty subcategories are deleted when you synchronize the root category or the whole Organizer. - 6.
+Click Modify. - TIP You can manually add categories and subcategories to automated categories.
 Select a category, right-click and select New category or New subcategory.
 Manually added categories are not deleted at synchronization.
 When you synchronize a manually created subcategory, only that category is synchronized.

-Create a custom category in Organizer (page 47) Modify a category in Organizer (page 52) Delete a category in Organizer (page 57)
+Create a custom category in Organizer (page 47)